InternLM/CapRL/README.md

 The complete evaluation scripts can be found in the `Prism_Evaluation` folder, with the core implementation located in `Eval_CapRL.py`.

+The model used for answering questions based on captions is [CapRL-Eval-3B](https://huggingface.co/internlm/CapRL-Eval-3B), which is a finetuned version of Qwen2.5-VL-3B.
+When dealing with tasks such as ChartQA (not multiple-choice questions), it provides more stable output formatting.

 ### Cases
 <a href="">
   <img src="assets/comparison.png" alt="Logo" >